Residential Customers: Backflow 101

-This page includes detailed, need-to-know, information for residential water customers.
+This page includes detailed, need-to-know information for residential water customers, answering:

 Modern plumbing fixtures generally have built-in backflow protection.
 For instance, a faucet spout terminates above the flood rim level of the sink or tub.
 So if the sink or tub is full of dirty water or worse, backed-up sewage, there is no possible way for a backflow because of the air gap created by the elevated spout.
 Toilet fill valves, clothes washers, dishwashers, and refrigerator/ice makers also employ some type of built-in air gap as their method of protection.